Abhi25102004/Space-invaders/README.md

 ## Installation

-To try the Game Click on the Download Link below
+To try the Game Click on the Download Link below and Select the executable **Space.invaders.exe**

 [Download The Game From Here](https://github.com/Abhi25102004/Space-invaders/releases)